Reparative and similar therapies

 reparative therapy costing on the order of $15,000 per client, without knowing

 the treatment's efficacy and safety.
 Probably a similar number of gays and

 bisexuals will avoid reparative therapy because its effects have yet to be

 studied in depth, and there are many anecdotal stories circulating of clients

-becoming deeply depressed, and some committing suicide.
+becoming deeply depressed.
+Some develop suicidal ideation and some complete suicide.